Skip to main content

 The Early Christian Churches of Göreme Open Air Museum

-No exploration of Cappadocia’s religious heritage is complete without a visit to the Göreme Open Air Museum.
-This UNESCO World Heritage Site is a cluster of rock-cut churches adorned with stunning Byzantine frescoes.
-These churches, dating back to the 10th and 12th centuries, provide invaluable insights into the art and religious beliefs of the early Christians who inhabited this region.
+No exploration of Cappadocia’s religious heritage is complete without a visit to the Göreme Open-Air Museum.
+This UNESCO World Heritage Site is a cluster of rock-cut churches adorned with stunning Byzantine frescoes, dating back to the 10th and 12th centuries, that provide invaluable insights into the art and beliefs of the region’s early Christians.
+Entrance is €20, and the Dark Church usually carries a small separate ticket because of its exceptionally well-preserved frescoes.

 Apple Church (Elmalı Kilise)